 InvGate Service Management fulfills this by incorporating features like auto-generated sub-tasks, automated messaging, and knowledge articles that are available directly from the ticket view, as well as providing support to agents through the ticketing process flow.

-9 benefits of having a service desk standard operating procedure
+What to include in a service desk standard operating procedure

-Every organization is different and each type of process has its own specific requirements.
+Every organization is different, and each type of process has its own specific requirements.
 In this sense, the SOP format you choose should be based on the nature of the process, the level of granularity needed, and the target team and colleague.

 Something to keep in mind when designing any SOP format is to ensure it is clear, concise, and easy to follow.
 This will guarantee that it’s efficient and can be used consistently across your service delivery teams.